isc30/ryzen-7000-series-proxmox/README.md

     sockets: 1
     ```
 9. Start the VM again and login via Remote Desktop.
 Opening "Device Manager" should show the GPU working properly.
 If you still see error 43, try rebooting the host :)

----

-## NOTES and ISSUES

- - ### The reset issue does not crash the host in Proxmox 8:
-    In Proxmox v7.4, when stopping a VM with the GPU it crashed the host.
-In Proxmox v8, this issue seems to not exist as the host doesn't crash anymore after stopping the VM with the GPU.
-If you try to start the VM again it won't boot but it won't crash the host.

-    The trick is to just configure `vfio.config`, do not blacklist the drivers in `pve-blacklist.conf`.
-I kept the blacklisting in the guide because its a requirement for v7.4 but it seems like it can be safely ignored in v8.